briancorbinxyz/awesome-engineering/README.md

   <img src="https://images-na.ssl-images-amazon.com/images/S/compressed.photo.goodreads.com/books/1655988385i/40121378.jpg" alt="Atomic Habits" width="150"/>

   Speaking of "Kaizen", its meaning is change for the better or continuous improvement, an awesome career in engineering is basically an unwritten agreement to continuously learn.
 So if you don't love that then it's time for a career change!
 Atomic Habits show how small improvements (e.g. read two pages of a book/article daily) can compound over time and lead to large rewards.
-It's worth applying that to your learning process.
+It's worth applying that to your learning process - pairs well with the advice in "The Pragmatic Programmer".

   > “Every action you take is a vote for the type of person you wish to become.
 No single instance will transform your beliefs, but as the votes build up, so does the evidence of your new identity.”